KatIsCoding/BlazarAIO-PublicDownload/README.md

 ## Debugging

-#### During alpha testing we didn't find any important bug, however, if you happen to find one, here is a quick guide on how to report it:
+#### If you happen to find one bug, here is a quick guide on how to report it:
 - Open a Ticket in our Discord Group
 - Give a small description of what you were doing before the bug happened
 - Open the app files